zikula/core/docs/AccessControl/Permissions/Dev/PermissionCheckAnnotation.md

       - 'overview'

     In the above cases,
-      - the component will be like `AcmeFooModule::`
+      - the component will be like `AcmeFooBundle::`
       - the instance will be `::`
       - the level will be the corresponding `ACCESS_*` constant (e.g. `ACCESS_ADMIN`)

     Also allowed: `@PermissionCheck("ACCESS_ADMIN")`

-2. You can also pass any valid permission schema (e.g. `@PermissionCheck({"ZikulaCategoriesModule::category", "ID::5", "ACCESS_EDIT"})`.
+2. You can also pass any valid permission schema (e.g. `@PermissionCheck({"ZikulaCategoriesBundle::category", "ID::5", "ACCESS_EDIT"})`.

     - Note the use of curly brackets `{}` within for this type of value.

     The listener will attempt to replace any variable with a route attribute value.
-For example if the annotation is `@PermissionCheck({"ZikulaGroupsModule::", "$gid::", "ACCESS_EDIT"})` then the listener will look for an 'gid' attribute in the `Request` object and replace the variable name with its value when testing for permissions.
+For example if the annotation is `@PermissionCheck({"ZikulaGroupsBundle::", "$gid::", "ACCESS_EDIT"})` then the listener will look for an 'gid' attribute in the `Request` object and replace the variable name with its value when testing for permissions.
-    You can also use `$_zkModule` as the extension name if preferred, e.g. `@PermissionCheck({"$_zkModule::", "$gid::", "ACCESS_EDIT"})`.
+    You can also use `$_zkBundle` as the extension name if preferred, e.g. `@PermissionCheck({"$_zkModule::", "$gid::", "ACCESS_EDIT"})`.
     You can also use the access alias if preferred, e.g. `@PermissionCheck({"$_zkModule::", "$gid::", "edit"})`.

 ### Please note: You cannot use @PermissionCheck() in *both* the Class and the Method.
 This will produce an AnnotationException.